Reliability-Adjusted Prioritized Experience Replay: Introduction

 \section{Introduction}

 \gls{acr:rl} agents improve by learning from past interactions with their environment.
-A common strategy to stabilize learning and improve sample efficiency is to store these interactions--called transitions--in a replay buffer and reuse them through experience replay to increase sample-efficiency.
+A common strategy to stabilize learning and improve sample efficiency is to store these interactions -- called transitions -- in a replay buffer and reuse them through experience replay to increase sample-efficiency.
 When using experience replay, the agent obtains mini-batches for training by sampling transitions from the replay buffer.
-Rather than sampling uniformly from this buffer, various prioritization schemes aim to select the most informative transitions, improving convergence speed and, ultimately, policy performance.
+Mini-batches are traditionally obtained using random sampling.
+However, a prioritization schemes can help to select more informative transitions, improving convergence speed and, ultimately, agent performance significantly (\cite{schaul_prioritized_2015}).
+As such, the sampling scheme constitutes a performance-crititcal component for modern reinforcement learning agents leveraging experience replay \citep{hessel_rainbow_2017}.

-The most prominent sampling scheme that represents today's state of the art is \gls{acr:per}, introduced in~\citet{schaul_prioritized_2015}. \gls{acr:per} samples transitions in proportion to their absolute \gls{acr:tde}, which measures the distance between predicted and target Q-values.
+Among proposed prioritized sampling schemes, \gls{acr:per} remains the most widely used (see Appendix~\ref{ssec:literature-review}). \gls{acr:per} was introduced in~\citet{schaul_prioritized_2015}.
+It samples transitions in proportion to their absolute \gls{acr:tde}, which measures the distance between predicted and target Q-values.
 Accordingly, \gls{acr:per} follows the rationale that transitions with higher absolute \glspl{acr:tde} bear higher learning potential.
 While this rationale is intuitive, the \gls{acr:tde} is a biased proxy as both the predicted and the target Q-value are approximations.
-Hence, prioritizing transition selection based on absolute \glspl{acr:tde} can misdirect learning, potentially leading to degrading value estimates, if the target Q-value is itself inaccurate.
+Hence, prioritizing transition selection based on absolute \glspl{acr:tde} can misdirect learning, potentially leading to degrading value estimates, if the target Q-value is itself inaccurate \citep{panahi2024investigatinginterplayprioritizedreplay, carrascodavis2025uncertaintyprioritizedexperiencereplay}.
 Such inaccurate targets may dampen convergence or in the worst case deteriorate final policy performance.

-To mitigate this bias, we propose ReaPER, an improved sampling scheme that adjusts the prioritization of transitions by accounting for the reliability of target Q-values.
-ReaPER maintains the strengths of PER while avoiding ineffective training on misleading updates caused by unreliable targets.
-If the agent has not yet learned to accurately assess future states, the target Q-value becomes unreliable, and, consequently, the \gls{acr:tde} may become a poor proxy for sample prioritization.